-Regular Acceptance - First-time freshmen are granted regular acceptance if they have achieved any two or more of the following: high school GPA of 2.0 or higher, 18 on ACT or 860 on SAT, or ranked in the upper half of their high school graduating class.
-Transfer students are granted regular acceptance if they have an overall college GPA of 2.0 or higher.
+Regular Acceptance - First-time freshmen, or students who have attempted less than 24 college credit hours, are granted regular acceptance if they have achieved any two or more of the following: high school GPA of 2.0 or higher, 18 or higher on ACT, 960 or higher on SAT, 61 or higher on CLT, or ranked in the upper half of their high school graduating class.
+Transfer students with more than 24 attempted college credit hours are granted regular acceptance if they have an overall college GPA of 2.0 or higher.

-Probationary Acceptance - Those first-time freshmen who do not meet two or more of the criteria for regular acceptance and those transfer students who have an overall college GPA below 2.0 or who are on suspension at their most recent academic institution may be admitted under probationary acceptance.
-For those granted probationary acceptance, continued enrollment at OKWU will depend upon their performance during the first semester of attendance.
+Probationary Acceptance - Those students who do not meet the admissions standards for acceptance as detailed below or for transfer students who are on suspension at their most recent institution of higher education may be admitted under probationary acceptance.
+For those granted probationary acceptance, continued enrollment at OKWU will require the student to meet Satisfactory Academic Progress (SAP) as outline in the catalog during the first term of attendance

-Special Acceptance - Non-degree seeking students special acceptance.
+Special Acceptance - Non-degree seeking students' special acceptance.
 Students admitted under this classification must apply for regular acceptance if they desire to enter a degree program.